 In all four modes, transmission is initiated by any instruction that uses SBUF as a destination register.
 Reception is initiated in Mode 0 by the condition RI = 0 and REN = 1.
 Reception is initiated in the other modes by the incoming start bit if REN = 1.

-Low power, low price, low pin count (20 pin) microcontroller with 4 kB OTP 8-bit A/D, and DAC
+Low power, low price, low pin count (20 pin) microcontroller with 2 kbyte OTP

 Serial Port Control Register (SCON)